All-National TV: Criticism

-Closing of the talk show "Choice" during the 2010 presidential elections
+Closing of the talk show Choice during the 2010 presidential elections

-On December 19, 2010, ONT aired a special edition of the talk show Choice hosted by Sergei Dorofeev (who is also the director of the channel's morning broadcasting directorate).
-During the broadcast, Dorofeev, who at that time had opposition political views, began asking "uncomfortable" questions to the officials who were in the studio, including the head of the Central Election Commission of Belarus Lidia Ermoshina, dedicated, in particular, to violations at polling stations, the exclusion of opposition representatives, and official a ban on mass protests and forcing citizens to participate in early voting.
+On December 19, 2010, ONT aired a special edition of the talk show Choice hosted by Sergei Dorofeev (who is also the head of the channel's morning broadcasting directorate).
+During the broadcast, Dorofeev, who at that time held opposition political views, began asking "uncomfortable" questions to the officials who were in the studio, including the head of the Central Election Commission of Belarus Lidia Ermoshina, focusing, in particular, on violations at polling stations, the exclusion of opposition representatives, an official ban on mass protests, and forcing citizens to participate in early voting.

-After a number of such questions asked by Dorofeev, Ermoshina defiantly left the program's studio, saying that she "doesn't have time to be liberal while people are blocked in the Central Election Commission".
-After this broadcast, the program went on hiatus, from which it subsequently did not return.
-From January 31, 2011, the channel began airing a new talk show "Open Format", which took the airing place of "Choice" (the topic of the first episode of the new program was the past presidential elections, its guest was also Ermoshina, and the episode itself passed without mentioning the "uncomfortable" moments).
+After many such questions asked by Dorofeev, Ermoshina defiantly left the program's studio, saying that she "doesn't have time to be liberal while people are blocked in the Central Election Commission".
+After this broadcast, the program went on hiatus, from which it did not return.
+From January 31, 2011, the channel began airing a new talk show, Open Format, which took the place of Choice (the topic of the first episode of the new program was the past presidential elections, its guest was also Ermoshina, and the episode itself didn't ask the "uncomfortable" questions).

 In April 2011, Sergei Dorofeev was fired from ONT.